View video: How To Connect A MIDI Keyboard To iPad Or Computer With Cables

 Thanks for watching.

-If you have any questions relating to the above video, please let us know in the comments below or by contacting us directly.
+If you have any questions relating to the above video, please let us know by contacting us directly.

 And if you'd like to try our amazingly effective A.I. piano lessons, we warmly invite you to take our 14 Day Free Trial.